Carrot and Cucumber Salad

 • Rice vinegar – apple cider vinegar also has a similar sweet/ sour profile, so you if you need to you can substitute with apple cider vinegar, or white wine vinegar.

-• Soy sauce - I generally use a reduced or low sodium soy sauce.
-If you need the salad to be gluten-free or soy-free you can use coconut aminos, an excellent soy sauce substitute.
-You can also try substituting tamari, Worcestershire sauce, or fish sauce.
+• Soy sauce – I generally use a reduced or low sodium soy sauce.
+If you need the salad to be gluten-free or soy-free you can use coconut aminos or tamari.

 That said, I always want to encourage you to do what works for you.
 Make this salad, and any recipe, your own!